tomwhartung/jmws_accoutrements/doc/ubuntu/2020-upgrade_to_20.04_LTS/4e-ava-apache.md

 ci -l 150-wsgi.test.conf                         # "Adding a wsgi test file that might come in handy someday when troubleshooting."
 ```

-### Copy and Rename the Files, Change the hostname, and Test
+### Copy the Site-Specific Files, Change the hostname, and Test

-Copy the site files used on ava, rename a few of them, change the hostname, and test the sites.
+Copy the site files used on barbara, rename a few of them, change the hostname, and test the sites.

 ```
-$ ~/unpack/sites-available/*.com*
+$ l ~/unpack/sites-available/*.com*
 total 144
 -rw-r--r-- 1 root root 3578 Dec 29  2018 /root/unpack/sites-available/010-artsyvisions.com.conf
 -rw-r--r-- 1 root root 3687 Dec 29  2018 /root/unpack/sites-available/012-artsyvisions.com-redirect.conf